 Handling mortgage problems

-If there are mortgage problems, then either arrangements will have to be made to satisfy the mortgage company or the buyer may have to breach the agreement of sale.
+If there are mortgage problems, then either arrangement will have to be made to satisfy the mortgage company or the buyer may have to breach the agreement of sale.
 If there is a breach due to the inability to obtain the mortgage, the buyer may lose its security deposit and suffer other damages.
-Buyers often seek to condition the sale on the contingency of a mortgage approval.
+Buyers often seek to condition the sale on the contingency of mortgage approval.

 The necessary documents are not ready